 When comparing two independent proportions, they’re only going to be statistically significant if their margins of error don’t intersect.
 Otherwise, you can’t tell if they’re truly different from each other or if their differences are just random.

-The larger the sample size of those two proportions, the more their margins of error shrink, increasing the likelihood their differences are statistically significant.
+The larger the sample size of those two proportions, the more their margins of error shrink.
+By increasing the likelihood, their differences are statistically significant.

 Statistical significance applied to market research